lowcodeunit/public-web-docs/docs/getting-started/javascript-framework.md

 ## Initializing Docusaurus

 A complete guide to setting up and working with Docusaurus is outside the scope of this guide, so you'll probably find [this](https://docusaurus.io/docs/) useful in expanding on our initial static website.
-Here, we'll focus on what it takes to get your Docusaurus site up and running with Low Code Unit.
+Here, we'll focus on what it takes to get your Docusaurus site up and running with LowCodeUnit.
 Start out by deleting the contents of your repository, making sure to keep the `.github/workflows/lcu-build-github-artifact.yml` for use in our automated DevOps.
 The docusaurus project can be initialized with the following command.

 ```console
 npx @docusaurus/init@latest init my-first-website classic